- The Top 10 things to Know About the G/P/NC Option

 - P.B.A.
 Show Discusses the G/P/NC Option

-- You can't G/P/NC a class that is S/U or A, B, C/ U graded (check the bulletin for more info).
+- You can't G/P/N/C a class that is S/U OR A, B, C/U graded (check the on-line bulletin for more information).

-- If you are registered as a full time student, you may withdraw from a class until the withdrawal deadline (and receive a "W" on your transcript) as long as you maintain at least 12 credits.
+- If you are registered as a full time student, you may withdraw from a class.
 If you cannot withdraw from a class because it will put you below 12 credits, you might want to consider the G/P/NC option.

 - Talk to your professor about how you are doing in a course before deciding on an option because you might be doing better than you think!